Find out where, when, how to vote below, but first learn what is on the ballot in addition to U.S. Congress:

-Find your registration and lookup who is on your ballot.
+1: Find your registration what is on your ballot.
 Once your name comes up, click on your name to find your sample ballot.
 Search here!

-Not registered?
-Fill out this form and get it to your county Board of Elections or to a You Can Vote volunteer before the voter registration deadline (25 days before the election).
+2: Not registered?
+Fill out this form and get it to your county Board of Elections before the voter registration deadline (25 days before the election).
 You can also register and vote on the same day during Early Voting!
 TO REGISTER, YOU MUST:

 - Be a US citizen